-When we are suffering, we are prone to fall into depression.
-That is why I have written the lesson entitled “The Health of My Countenance.”
-In that lesson, there are some very practical suggestions that may be of help in this area.
+For those who desire to help the hurting, here are a few tips.
+When someone’s heart is shattered, quoting verses to them or offering pithy little sayings pose little consolation, especially if you have not walked in their shoes.
+Perhaps it would be best to be quiet and just listen.

 Psalm 37:39-40

 But the Lord delivers the godly; he protects them in times of trouble.
 The Lord helps them and rescues them; he rescues them from evil men and delivers them, for they seek his protection.